 You can’t visit Southend and not walk “the Golden Mile” – although the seafront’s nickname doesn’t really do it justice.
 It actually runs for several miles from Chalkwell to Shoeburyness, passing landscaped gardens, classic arcades and the Adventure Island theme park.
 The beach runs alongside it all the way – although no dogs are allowed from 1st May to 30th September.

-You won’t be able to miss Southend Pier, either.
-The town’s most famous attraction stretches out 1.34 miles into the Thames Estuary and is the longest pleasure pier in the world.
-You can pay £1 to walk along the pier (£2 during the summer months, or £5 to also enjoy a train journey) but sadly, it is not dog-friendly.
-The pier can be seen perfectly well from the seafront, though.
-And as you walk, you’ll also find several places to sample Southend’s famous Rossi ice cream – including at the original kiosk, which dates back to the 1930s.
+You won’t be able to miss Southend Pier, either – the longest pleasure pier in the world.
+Dogs are sadly not allowed to visit the town’s most famous attraction, which stretches out 1.34 miles into the Thames Estuary, but it can be seen perfectly well from the seafront.
+As you walk, you’ll also find several places to sample Southend’s famous Rossi ice cream – including at the original kiosk, which dates back to the 1930s.

 Southchurch Hall Park is another lovely place to visit with your dog.
 At its centre is a medieval moated house, which was actually lived in until the 1930s then gifted to the people of Southend.
 The hall – which is listed in Jenkins’ top 1,000 houses in England – is set in a beautiful shady garden where wildlife abounds.
-Again, visitors are welcome to explore the house for free but dogs must remain outside.
+Visitors can explore the house for free but dogs must remain outside.